 # without randomness.

 Build decision trees over the bootstrapped datasets formed in the previous step, but these decision trees only consider a random subset of variables for each split.
-Generally, this number is decided by the square root of the total number of features in the original dataset, and this can be tuned for optimal performance.
+Generally, this number is decided by the square root of the total number of features in the original dataset, which can be tuned for optimal performance.
 If there are 36 independent features in the training dataset, Random Forest will randomly select six to build the decision trees.
 A variant of log(#features) is also popular in industries.
 These choices are popular because scientists experimented with several datasets and concluded the same.

 max_features = sqrt(n_features)